A guide to the best attractions, sights, and most beautiful places in Tenerife North

-The harbour of Santa Cruz de Tenerife is considered one of the busiest on the Canarian archipelago as it’s the gateway into mainland Spain and a stop off point for many cruise liners travelling to the Caribbean.
+The harbor of Santa Cruz de Tenerife is considered one of the busiest on the Canarian archipelago as it’s the gateway into mainland Spain and a stop-off point for many cruise liners traveling to the Caribbean.

 When visiting Santa Cruz de Tenerife, you can’t skip the following buildings and places: